 NCCER Core* covers items such as Safety, Construction Math, Hand and Power Tools, Construction Drawings, Materials Handling, and Communication and Employability Skills.

-If you think you already have the NCCER Core skills and knowledge, you can sign up to take the “Challenge Tests” in July*.
+If you think you already have the NCCER Core skills and knowledge, you can sign up to take the “Challenge Tests”.
 If you pass all of the modules of Core, you will earn the certification without having to take the class.
-If you do not pass a module, you will be scheduled for a day or more during August 14-18 to receive the instruction you need and retake the test.
+If you do not pass a module, you will be scheduled for the Core class above and retake the test.

-- Provide a copy of his/her high school diploma or GED
+*Participant must be 18 years of age and provide a copy of his/her high school diploma or GED,